Are You Thinking About Munis?

 While others lean on macro-economic computer models, we champion the Rochester Way, a research-intensive approach for scouring the market and searching for individual bond offerings with an appealing set of credit characteristics.

-- Oppenheimer Rochester Short Term Municipal Fund
+- Oppenheimer Rochester Short Duration High Yield Fund1

-- Oppenheimer Rochester Intermediate Term Municipal Fund
+- Oppenheimer Rochester High Yield Municipal Fund

 - Oppenheimer Rochester AMT-Free Municipal Fund

 - Oppenheimer Rochester AMT-Free New York Municipal Fund (for New York taxpayers)

 Our single-state funds are designed to provide attractive yield-driven returns and income distributions that are exempt from federal, state and, where applicable, local personal income taxes in the named state.
 The single-state funds primarily hold investment-grade securities.
 The purchase of below-investment-grade issues, which is restricted to a specific percentage of fund assets at the time of purchase, is 15% for the California and New York limited term funds and 25% for the rest of the single-state funds.
 Each of the limited term funds has an average effective maturity of 3-7 years or less.

 - Oppenheimer Rochester Limited Term California Municipal Fund

 - Oppenheimer Rochester Limited Term New York Municipal Fund

 - ^Before June 1, 2017, this Fund was known as Oppenheimer Rochester Limited Term Municipal Fund, and the purchase of below-investment-grade securities was restricted to 5% of its assets at time of purchase.
 On June 1, 2017, the Fund changed its investment strategy from a limited term investment-grade municipal bond strategy to a short term high yield municipal bond strategy.
 Past performance, therefore, is not indicative of future results.
 Investors are encouraged to review the Fund’s prospectus and summary prospectus for additional details.